newhavenrb/conferences/WindyCityRails-2012-Lightning-Talks.md

 * Trained chef by a friend he met in a apt complex
 * Clean your space after you're done
 * Writing down your list is the best way to get organized
+* Done with his task:  ctrl-w all the way down and then start on the next task
+* Simple tools are better.
+1 great knife.